luong-komorebi/Begin-Latex-in-minutes/readme.md

 1. *LaTeX Interpreter/Compiler.*
 I suggest [MiKTeX](https://miktex.org/about) for Windows.
 [TeX Live](https://www.tug.org/texlive/) for Linux and Unix-based.
 [MacTeX](https://tug.org/mactex/) for Mac
 2. *LaTeX Editor.*
-I highly suggest [TexMaker](http://www.xm1math.net/texmaker/) for easy going, although any text editor can create or change a LaTeX file.
+I highly suggest [TexMaker](http://www.xm1math.net/texmaker/) for easy editing, although any text editor can create or change a LaTeX file.
 3. *PDF viewer.* (optional)
 Any PDF viewer out there is fine.
 This is for viewing your result.